-The so-called 1922 “No D” or 1922 Plain Lincoln Cent is an intriguing variety that has remained very much in demand with collectors.
+The so-called 1922 “No D” or 1922 Plain Lincoln Cent (Buy on eBay) is an intriguing variety that has remained very much in demand with collectors.
 The variety is only identifiable due to a unique set of circumstances that occurred during the year of production.
 It is now considered to be among the scarcest of the Lincoln cent varieties, especially in high grade, and one of the key dates to an uncirculated set of Lincoln Cents including major varieties.

 In 1922, the production of Lincoln Cents only took place at the Denver Mint facility.
 The Philadelphia and San Francisco Mints, which would have usually produced the denomination, were focused on striking silver dollars which had been reintroduced in the previous year.
 This resulted in the Denver Mint carrying the sole responsibility for maintaining the supply of freshly minted cents.

 When the 1922-D Lincoln Cents were being produced, one of the die pairs severely clashed as the result of a strike with no planchet between the two dies.
 Clashed dies are a relatively common occurrence within production and are rarely severe enough to warrant special attention.
 In this instance, the Mint did consider the clash marks to be severe enough to have the obverse die repolished and completely replace the reverse die since it was unsuitable for further production.
 During the repolishing of the obverse, the mint mark was erroneously removed and the last two digits of the date were weakened.